What's New in Raleigh, N.C.

 Fenton Mixed-Use Development

 Fenton is a mixed-use development located in Cary near WakeMed Soccer Park off Cary Towne Blvd.
-The $850-million project is expected to include one million square feet of office space, 444,000 square feet of retail space, more than 800 multi-family housing units, a high-end hotel and more.
-Tenants include Colletta Italian Food & Wine, Carriage House Coffee, CRU Food & Wine Bar, Dram & Draught (cocktail bar), Honeysuckle Gelato, M Sushi (Michael Lee), Superica (Tex-Mex from chef Ford Fry) and more.
-Another tenant already announced is Scott Crawford's Crawford Brothers Steakhouse, slated to open in 2024.
-The total development may take five to eight years to complete, although many retailers and restauranteurs began opening their doors in May 2022.
+The $850-million project includes one million square feet of office space, 444,000 square feet of retail space, more than 800 multi-family housing units and more.
+Tenants include Colletta Italian Food & Wine, CRU Food & Wine Bar, Dram & Draught (cocktail bar), Honeysuckle Gelato, M Sushi (Michael Lee), Superica (Tex-Mex from chef Ford Fry) and more.
+Scott Crawford's Crawford Brothers Steakhouse is slated to open in late 2024, plus a second location of Brewery Bhavana in 2025 and plans for an anchor hotel are moving forward.

 Coming soon